rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Woman or perceived as a woman
 - Other (open response)

-### Do you feel your belonging to an underrepresented group in technology makes it difficult for you to participate in the Rust community?
+### Do you feel your belonging to an underrepresented or marginalized group in technology makes it difficult for you to participate in the Rust community?

 Select one:

-- Yes
+- Often
-- No
+- Sometimes
-- Maybe
+- Never

 ### If you find it difficult to participate in the Rust community, and feel comfortable giving more details, please tell us what makes it difficult